AdaCore/training_material/courses/rust_essentials/015_overview/02_benefits.rst

 Compile Time Memory Safety
 ----------------------------

-Whole classes of memory bugs are prevented at compile time:
+Whole classes of memory bugs are prevented at compile time

    -  No uninitialized variables
    -  No double-frees